RecapPrevious section introduced Forward Process and Backward Process of Denoising Diffusion Probabilistic Model (DDPM).

 A more subtle but equivalent implementation is the variance-preserving (VP) form 1:

-Note that our interpretation of differs from that in 1, treating as a varying time-step size to solve the autonomous SDE (1.5 OU process noise) instead of a time-dependent SDE.
+WARNINGNote that our interpretation of differs from that in 1, treating as a varying time-step size to solve the autonomous SDE (1.5 OU process noise) instead of coefficients of a time-dependent SDE.
 Our interpretation greatly simplifies future analysis, but it holds only if every is sufficiently small.

 Instead of expressing the iterative relationship between and , we can directly represent the dependency of on using the following forward relation:

-where denotes the contamination weight, and represents standard Gaussian noise.
+where are clean images from dataset, denotes the contamination weight, and represents standard Gaussian noise that accumulates noises from to .

 The backward diffusion process is used to sample from the DDPM by removing the noise of an image step by step.
 It is the time reversed version of the OU process, starting at , using the reverse of the OU process (1.5 reverse diffusion process).